Caerleon – castle

 Current state

-To this day, only a single tower of the outer fragment of the fortifications from the 13th century and a fragment of the defensive wall survived.
-On the fenced, densely overgrown area, there is also an earth mound on which the keep was originally located.
+Only a single tower of the outer bailey’s fortifications from the 13th century and a fragment of the wall have survived to this day.
+In the private garden, fenced with a high wall and densely overgrown with trees, there is also an earth mound visible, on which the keep originally stood.
 Today the castle is best known from the chronicler Geoffrey of Monmouth, who suggested that Caerleon was the court of king Arthur and believed that the ruins of the Roman amphitheater are the remains of his legendary round table.

 bibliography: